Contact us

 Before the operation

-Before selecting the operation site, the vascular surgeon will examine your limbs and may organize a duplex scan for mapping of your arm veins, and rarely a venogram or a digital subtractive arteriogram.
+Before selecting the operation site, the vascular surgeon will examine your limbs and may organize a duplex scan, and rarely a venogram or a digital subtractive arteriogram.
 You will also be instructed whether you need to discontinue any drug which could increase the risk for bleeding.

 Επιστροφή